How to write a fairy tale

 In a rush to write about fantastical creatures in mystical lands, our students shouldn’t forget that, like all stories, fairy tales need a central conflict or problem.

 Conflict serves as the engine of a story.
-Without it, we have a mere reporting of essentially disconnected events.
+Without it, we would have merely reported essentially disconnected events.

-Given that the characters in fairy tales are generally one dimensional, it should be no surprise that they are stuffed to the brim with conflict.
+Since fairy tale characters are generally one-dimensional, it should be no surprise that they are stuffed to the brim with conflict.
 From big bad wolves wrecking house after house to cruel stepsisters torturing and bullying a sibling into misery, the plot is key.

-There is a reason why these stories are so clearly designed with children in mind.
-This is because they usually communicate a moral message to the audience.
+There is a reason these stories are so clearly designed for children.
+They usually communicate a moral message to the audience.

-For example, The Three Little Pigs teaches us that our laziness catches up with us.
-While Beauty and the Beast teaches us not to judge a book by its cover (or, alternatively, beware of Stockholm Syndrome – depending on which version you’re reading!)
+For example, The Three Little Pigs teaches us that our laziness catches up with us, while Beauty and the Beast teach us not to judge a book by its cover (or, alternatively, beware of Stockholm Syndrome—depending on which version you’re reading!).

-At this point, it is worth taking a moment to differentiate between a fairy tale and a fable.
-Similar to fables in this regard, fairy tales usually teach a moral lesson.
-While both genres are clearly fictional and pass on a moral lesson, the fable’s primary focus is on that moral lesson, while the fairy tale displays more concern for creating a fantasy world.
+At this point, it is worth distinguishing between a fairy tale and a fable.
+Similar to fables, fairy tales usually teach a moral lesson.
+While both genres are fictional and pass on a moral lesson, the fable’s primary focus is on that moral lesson, while the fairy tale displays more concern for creating a fantasy world.

 If you want to learn more about the related genre of fables, check out our Complete Guide to Fables here.